 The book is written and printed.
 Not available yet but for a few highly selected friends.
-The reviews are nice so far but again these are friends and the family.
+The reviews are nice so far, but again, these are friends and the family.
 A big marketing campaign is coming.
-Next few months are going to be interesting.
+The next few months will be interesting.

 How did it come to that?

 Here comes marketing, which by itself is a bad word.
 Association with a traveling salesman is too obvious to ignore.
-Most of the authors abhor the notion of advertising hoping that a good work will sell itself.
-They are here to write and marketing is beneath them.
-But usually it doesn’t work this way.
-Even the best works are initially not fully appreciated and the history of art is littered with many examples of masterpieces not received well right after creation.
-From the other side we can replace the notion of pushy salesmanship with an idea of ethical introduction of the book to the people who don’t have a clue that given work even exists.
+Most of the authors abhor the notion of advertising, hoping that a good work will sell itself.
+They are here to write, and marketing is beneath them.
+But usually, it doesn’t work this way.
+Even the best works are initially not fully appreciated, and the history of art is littered with many examples of masterpieces not received well right after creation.
+On the other side, we can replace the notion of pushy salesmanship with an idea of ethical introduction of the book to the people who don’t have a clue that the given work even exists.
 The author, particularly the beginner, has to give them knowledge of the topic and a chance to make a conscious decision to want to experience that.

 And I am doing that just now.